TimoSci/eth-validator-checklist/README.md

 * Via **rvm**, in case you want more flexible control over the Ruby version.
 Follow the instructios at https://rvm.io/.
 Then type `rvm install 3.0.1`

 * Directly through the package manager: `sudo snap install ruby`

+2. Linux

+3. An ETH1 node, and ETH2 Beacon and Validator nodes.
+Currently this checklist only works with **Geth** and **Prysm**.
+Support for other clients is planned.

 ## Installation